kauffecup/react-bubble-chart/README.md

 Can specify the number of pixels between the blocks in the legend.
 Defaults to 3.

+### fontSizeFactor (optional)

+Can pass a multiplier used to calculate the font-size of each text label.
+If provided, each bubble's font size will be a function of its radius (i.e., a radius is multiplied by the fontSizeFactor to determine a pixel-unit font-size).

+If not specified, the font-sizes will depend on the normal CSS styles for the `large`, `medium`, and `small` classes, or 1em by default (if size classes are not defined).

+### duration (optional)

+Can pass the length of time (in milliseconds) it takes for each bubble's transition animation to complete.
+Defaults to 500 ms and can be set to zero.
+Zeroing out the transition length can reduce jitteriness.

+### delay (optional)

+Can pass a length of time (in milliseconds) used to stagger the start of each transition animation between every bubble element.
+Defaults to 7 ms and can be set to zero.
+Zeroing out the transition staggers can reduce jitteriness.

 ## Implementation Inspiration (credit where credit is due).

 ### React+D3